datalakehouse/dlh-stripe-analytics-dbt/README.md

 This dbt package:

-*   Contains a DBT dimensional model based on Doordash for work data from [Datalakehouse’s](https://www.datalakehouse.io/) connector.
+*   Contains a DBT dimensional model based on Stripe data from [Datalakehouse’s](https://www.datalakehouse.io/) connector.
 *   The main use of this package is to provide a stable snowflake dimensional model that will provide useful insights.